 BioTIME is designed especially for scientific synthesis studies with research questions about global biodiversity.
 Our database contains tables on species abundances across time and space, as well as important metadata about the taxa, habitat, and sampling methods.
+We're currently the world's largest, fully standardised database on assemblage biodiversity.
 We believe that data is valuable and should be made usable; therefore we abide by the FAIR data principles.
 This is all made possible by our data contributors.

 Maria Dornelas,